goatslacker/alt/docs/async.md

 ### loading
 _Optional_

 Must be an action.
-Called before `remote` is called.
-This is a synchronous call.
+This function will be called immediately prior to the `remote` function.
+This call is a synchronous  and is not related to the `isLoading()` method of the store.

 ## Decorator